M

-Are you a prospective English teacher feeling clueless about which types of learners you should teach?
+Are you a prospective English teacher feeling unsure about which types of learners you should teach?
 Or, maybe you’re an experienced teacher looking to expand your student audience?
-From teaching youngsters to teaching legal English, different specializations can help you carve out a new career path or stand out as an ESL teacher.
-Below, six English teachers share how they’ve pursued their own TEFL niches and the advantages of teaching these specializations.
+Different specializations – from teaching youngsters to teaching legal English – can help you carve out a new career path or stand out as an ESL teacher.
+Below, six Bridge graduates show what’s possible when you find your TEFL niche and the advantages of teaching these specializations.

-After years of working as a lawyer in the U.K., Belinda shifted to teaching English upon relocating to France, specializing in teaching Business and legal English for French professionals and lawyers.
+Belinda worked as a lawyer in the U.K. for years before relocating to France and shifting to teaching English, specializing in Business and legal English for French professionals and lawyers.

-With a Bachelor’s degree in Law from the UK and completion of the Bar Finals as a non-practicing barrister, my foundation in legal English was solid from the start.
-Coupled with 10 years of experience working in a law firm, I developed the necessary skills to teach legal English with ease.
+My foundation in legal English was solid from the start, backed by a Bachelor’s degree in Law from the UK and completion of the Bar Finals as a non-practicing barrister.
+Ten years of experience working in a law firm gave me the skills to teach legal English with ease.

 What are the benefits of this niche?

-Although I no longer practice law, teaching legal English allows me to remain connected to the legal community and help professionals and students enhance their English skills.
+Teaching legal English keeps me connected to the legal community and lets me help professionals and students enhance their English skills, even though I no longer practice law.

 I assist them in

 This includes participating in meetings, phone conversations, and drafting emails that are clear to native speakers.
-By integrating general English with legal and Business English, I thrive in this niche, finding great satisfaction and fulfillment.
+I thrive in this niche by integrating general English with legal and Business English, finding great satisfaction and fulfillment.

-Eddy Salgado, from Nicaragua, specialist in customizing English courses
+Eddy Salgado, from Nicaragua, a specialist in customizing English courses

-Starting his EFL teaching career in an online classroom, Eddy has always sought professional development opportunities.
+Eddy started his EFL teaching career in an online classroom and has always sought professional development opportunities.
 His commitment to lifelong learning also led him to land a teacher-trainer role at a university in Nicaragua.

 How did you start building the essential knowledge and skills to design custom English courses?

 I started building my skills through the Specialized Certification in Designing Custom Courses.
-In the course, apart from diving into valuable content, I also received valuable support from my tutor, who answered each question whenever I needed clarification and provided me with feedback at the end of the course.
+Beyond the course content, I also received valuable support from my tutor, who answered each question whenever I needed clarification and provided me with feedback at the end of the course.

-An essential aspect I wish to highlight is that in addition to gaining valuable knowledge from the course content, I was able to design my English course for teenage students, and my tutor motivated me to implement it.
-Ultimately, the course helped me create an effective course for my niche.
+One thing I want to highlight is that, in addition to gaining valuable knowledge from the course content, I was able to design my English course for teenage students, and my tutor motivated me to implement it.
+The course ultimately helped me create an effective course for my niche.

 How have you benefited from this niche?

-Furthermore, designing your own course helps you gain a deeper understanding of what students truly need to learn and the most effective teaching methods for meeting those needs.
-By simulating real-life contexts where they will apply their knowledge, you make learning both relevant and meaningful – something students will genuinely appreciate in your lessons.
+Designing your own course also helps you gain a deeper understanding of what students truly need to learn and the most effective teaching methods for meeting those needs.
+You make learning both relevant and meaningful by simulating real-life contexts where they will apply their knowledge – something students will genuinely appreciate in your lessons.

 Simone Webb, from the U.S., teaching medical English